tehmas/notification/README.md

 - Need to look at the connection restart mechansim incase `rabbitmq` or `mongodb` connection breaks in **notifier.py**.

 ## Technology Selection
-- **Mongo DB**: Relational databases are simpler but not expected to be used for such an open-ended scale.
+- **MongoDB**: Relational databases are simpler but not expected to be used for such an open-ended scale.
 A NoSQL database seemed to be perfect for such a large scale.
 - **RabbitMQ**: I did not want the API caller/consumer to wait until the notification has actually been sent.
 Running the actual notification sending code in a separate process made more sense for which I needed a message broker.

 ## Avoidance of Exclusive PaaS